uaf/uaf/src/pyuaf/doc/api_pyuaf_client_results.rst

     * Attributes

+        .. autoattribute:: pyuaf.client.results.TranslateBrowsePathsToNodeIdsResultTarget.opcUaStatusCode

+            Status, as an OPC UA status code (an ``int``).
+Compare to those defined in :mod:`pyuaf.util.opcuastatuscodes`.

         .. autoattribute:: pyuaf.client.results.TranslateBrowsePathsToNodeIdsResultTarget.status

             Status of the result target (Good if the request target was translated, Bad if not),